-Recently I was discussing playing as part of the art making process with a client, and she told me how a teacher in a class she’d taken recently told the students at a certain point to ‘just play’.
+Recently I was discussing playing as part of the art making process with a mentee, and she told me how a teacher in a class she’d taken recently told the students at a certain point to ‘just play’.

-She said
+She said:

 All the other students seemed to be merrily getting on with playing and throwing the paint about, and I was standing there feeling so uncomfortable because that lack of structure was way too broad for me.
 I needed a container, or some guidelines.